RobertCraigie/dotfiles/glide/blog.md

 ### Modes

 Glide borrows the concept of modes from (neo)vim, every key mapping you define will be attached to a specific mode.
-Glide will then switch between modes automatically but you can always switch modes manually with custom key mappings.

-The default mode is `normal`, where most key mappings are defined.
-When you click or focus on an input element, Glide will automatically switch to `insert` mode, so that key mappings don't interfere with entering text.
+Glide switches between modes automatically when you interact with the browser, for example, in the default mode, `normal`, if you click on an `<input>` element, Glide will automatically switch to `insert` mode, so that key mappings don't interfere with entering text.

 If a website doesn't play well with your key mappings you can switch to `ignore` mode by pressing <kbd>Shift</kbd>+<kbd>Escape</kbd>, in this mode the only default key mapping is <kbd>Shift</kbd>+<kbd>Escape</kbd> to exit ignore mode.